Helping

 A

-over the last 2 decades from both the neurology and education
+the last 2 decades from both the neurology and education research

-research arenas.
-With all this research and money focused on
+arenas.
+With all this research and money focused on the brain

-the brain and problems related to reading, it’s hard to imagine
+and problems related to reading, it’s hard to imagine how educators

-how educators can still be asking the question, ‘Why can’t Johnnie
+can still be asking the question, ‘Why can’t Johnnie Read?”
+It

-Read?”
-It is with a bit of tongue- in- cheek that I report that
+is with a bit of tongue- in- cheek that I report that the answer

 After

-with dyslexia may have a very low capacity to their short
+dyslexia may have a very low capacity to their short term memory

-term memory from dysfunction of the prefrontal cortex.
-But
+from dysfunction of the prefrontal cortex.
+But the research

-the research has also told us that children with dyslexia
+has also told us that children with dyslexia may have small

-may have small planum temporale area of the brain, or that
+planum temporal area of the brain, or that their right hemisphere

-their right hemisphere is over involved in speech or over-involved
+is over involved in speech or over-involved in reading.
+(Hugdahl,

-find research indicating that there are defects in the brain’s
+research indicating that there are defects in the brain’s minicolumns.

 Imaging